jjguatno/CompanyXYZ_Analysis/README.md

 The data provided for Company XYZ covers a two-year period and includes detailed transactional records, cost structures, and performance metrics across various products and locations.
 This data was sourced from the Finance and Accounting department through NetSuite, transformed using Microsoft SQL Server Management Studio, and then loaded into PowerBI Desktop for analysis.
 The datasets consist of:

 1. **Transactional Data for 2021 and 2022:**
-   - **Details:** Includes daily sales data broken down by product type, buyer type (Member or Non-Member), and location.
+   - **Details:** Includes daily sales data broken down by product type, customer type (Member or Non-Member), and location.
 This data also captures seasonal trends, weekday performance, and hourly sales.

 2. **Product Cost Data:**
    - **Details:** Provides insights into the pricing, cost of goods sold (COGS), and associated profitability for each product type sold by Company XYZ.